top of page

 What Business Owners Can Learn From This Incident

 This story is a clear example of how everyday actions can lead to IT problems.
 It is not always complex cyber attacks that cause damage.
-Often, it is simple mistakes combined with lack of controls.
+Often, it is simple mistakes combined with a lack of controls.

-Business owners and directors should:
+Business owners should:

-• Limit software installation rights to trusted personnel only
+• Limit software installation rights to trusted personnel only.

-• Use proactive IT support to monitor and manage devices
+• Use proactive IT support to monitor and manage devices.

-• Train staff on cyber security for SMEs, including how to avoid fake apps
+• Train staff on cybersecurity for SMEs, including how to avoid fake apps.

-• Implement endpoint security tools to detect and block threats early
+• Implement endpoint security tools to detect and block threats early.

-• Work with an IT support company UK that understands their industry needs
+• Work with an IT support company UK that understands their industry needs.

 Taking these steps reduces risk and helps maintain smooth business operations.